M77 motorway: History

 The original M77 was a short 1.5 mi spur route which took traffic from the M8 motorway in the Kinning Park area of Glasgow, ending at a roundabout on Dumbreck Road close to Bellahouston Park, although prior to this there had been an unused spur running to roughly Ibrox telephone exchange on Gower Street.

-A large number of accidents and pollution problems caused in the suburban towns of Giffnock and Newton Mearns by commuter traffic and heavy lorries (the A77 is the main route for ferry-bound traffic sailing to Northern Ireland), saw an extension being built to the motorway in 1994 to bypass these areas, which was opened in 1997.
-This was fiercely opposed by environmentalists, who set up a road protest camp, as it meant that the motorway would cut through the historic Pollok Country Park.
-Approval for the extension was granted and construction went ahead.
-A threatening visit in 1995 to the protesters of 'Pollok Free State' by the Conservative Member of Parliament Allan Stewart (then the MP for Eastwood, the constituency including Newton Mearns, which the new road would bypass), accompanied by his airgun-wielding son, resulted in a political shot in the foot, contributing to his subsequent resignation, and a fine for his son in Paisley Sheriff Court.
-The Conservatives lost the Eastwood seat in the next election in 1997.
+A large number of accidents and pollution problems caused in the suburban East Renfrewshire towns of Giffnock and Newton Mearns by commuter traffic and heavy lorries (the A77 is the main route for ferry-bound traffic sailing to Northern Ireland), saw an extension proposed to bypass these areas in the early 1990s.
+This was fiercely opposed by environmentalists, who set up a road protest camp, as the extension would cut through parts of the historic Pollok Country Park.
+Approval for the extension was granted and construction went ahead in 1994, opening in December 1996.
+A threatening visit took place in 1995 to the protesters of 'Pollok Free State' by the Conservative Member of Parliament Allan Stewart (MP for Eastwood, which had the same boundary as East Renfrewshire), accompanied by his son and another teenager wielding airguns.
+Stewart was fined for a breach of the peace.
+The controversy contributed to him standing down as MP for Eastwood in the next election in 1997, where the Conservatives lost the seat to Labour.